misaleh/Free-space-and-obstacle-detection/README.md

 This impelementaion is based on [Free Space Computation Using Stochastic Occupancy Grids and Dynamic Programming](http://vision.jhu.edu/iccv2007-wdv/WDV07-badino.pdf) with some modifications.

 The code is tested with Zed stereo camera and nvidia jetson tk1, and the parameters depend on the camera(calibraion) and the position of the camera.

+This repo is still under development.

 To make cpu and gpu code